IntentArchitect/Docs/articles/module-building/application-settings/application-settings.md

 ## Extending an existing Module Settings Group

 Install the target Module with the `Settings Group` that you would like to extend (also ensuring the `Install Metadata only` option is checked).
-For example install the `Intent.Modelers.Designer` module.
+For example install the `Intent.Modelers.Domain` module.

 Open the Module Builder for your Module and do the following: